 Delicious in Japanese

-Like this, for those of you who want to know how to say Delicious in Japanese, here, I will introduce the 4 most common ways from formal to casual or slang.
+Today for those who want to know how to say Delicious in Japanese, I will introduce the four most common ways, from formal to casual or slang.

-Oishii (pronunciation) is the most common and formal way to say Delicious in Japanese.
-“Oishii-Desu (おいしいです)” (pronunciation), the politer version, can be used in every situation by anyone without hesitation.
+First, Oishii (pronunciation), also spelled Oishi, is the most common and formal way to say Delicious in Japanese.

-Yabai (pronunciation) is a Japanese slang word for “Delicious” often used by young generations.
-Yabai is a contronym or word with two opposite meanings, “dangerous” and “awesome”, and can also mean “delicious”.
+Last, Yabai (pronunciation) is a Japanese slang word often used by young generations, which can mean Delicious.